holsee/scopeh/README.md

 ```

 #### A WORD OF WARNING
 This is an _Experimentation_ of ioc container for ruby, this hasn't been tested in anger, nor have I profiled this for memory leaks.
-Do whatever you like with it, this is MIT licensed but note this is potentially not a very idiomatic approach.

 #### LICENSE (MIT)